 Museum of Flight

-Next to Boeing Field, south of downtown Seattle, the Museum of Flight consists of a six-story glass and steel construction, which was the original Boeing factory and which used to be one of the mainstays of Seattle's economy.
-Inside is a collection of more than 130 aircraft, some suspended from the ceiling, which includes some of history's most famous airplanes.
-There is, for example, a replica of the Wright Brothers' first glider and the original Air Force One presidential plane used by Eisenhower.
-The museum covers the entire history of flight right up to the space programme.
-The Museum's most recent acquisitions include a British Airways Concorde - the only one on America's West Coast - and NASA's Full Fuselage Trainer.
-Concorde arrived in true style setting a new world record time from New York to Seattle, while NASA's FFT has been retired from use and is making its new home at the museum.
-Changing exhibitions are hosted and changed regularly to keep things interesting.
-Restoration work on various aircraft is constantly ongoing at the museum, with 2 to 4 new acquisitions every year and about twelve aircraft being worked on at any one time.
-The musuem also contains exhibitions of aircraft photography, artefacts and archives.
+The Museum of Flight consists of a six-story glass and steel construction, which was the original Boeing factory and used to be one of the mainstays of Seattle's economy.
+It covers the entire history of flight right up to the space programme.
+Inside is a collection of more than 130 aircraft, including a replica of the Wright Brothers' first glider and the original Air Force One used by Eisenhower.
+Other acquisitions include a British Airways Concorde and NASA's Full Fuselage Trainer.
+Temporary exhibitions keep things interesting, while restoration work on various aircraft is constantly ongoing at the museum, with 2 to 4 new acquisitions every year and about twelve aircraft being worked on at any one time.

-Opening times: Daily 10am to 5pm; open until 9pm on the first Thursday of every month.
+Opening times: Daily 10am-5pm; open until 9pm the first Thursday of every month.
 Closed Thanksgiving and Christmas.

 Admission: $25 adults, $17 children 5-17.
 Other concessions available.
 Online discounts available.